top of page

 • Review rates and loan conditions yearly

-• Put bonuses or refunds toward the mortgage
+• Put bonuses or refunds towards the mortgage

 • Keep savings inside the offset account